Mylohyoid nerve

 The mylohyoid nerve (or nerve to mylohyoid) is a mixed nerve of the head.
 It is a branch of the inferior alveolar nerve.
-It supplies the mylohyoid muscle, and the anterior belly of the digastric muscle.
-It may also supply mandibular (lower) molar teeth, requiring local anaesthesia for some oral procedures.
+It provides motor innervation the mylohyoid muscle, and the anterior belly of the digastric muscle.
+It provides sensory innervation to part of the submental area, and sometimes also the mandibular (lower) molar teeth, requiring local anaesthesia for some oral procedures.

 Structure

+Origin

-The mylohyoid nerve is a branch of the inferior alveolar nerve, a branch of the mandibular nerve (CN V3), itself a branch of the trigeminal nerve (CN V).
-It contains both motor neurons and sensory neurons.
-It branches just before it enters the mandibular foramen.
+The mylohyoid nerve is a mixed (motor-sensory) branch of the inferior alveolar nerve (which is a branch of the mandibular nerve (CN V3) that is itself a branch of the trigeminal nerve (CN V)).
+It arises just before it enters the mandibular foramen.

+Course

+It pierces the sphenomandibular ligament.
 It descends in a groove on the deep surface of the ramus of the mandible.
-When it reaches the under surface of the mylohyoid muscle, it gives branches to both the mylohyoid muscle and the anterior belly of the digastric muscle.
+When it reaches the under surface of the mylohyoid muscle, it gives branches to the mylohyoid muscle and the anterior belly of the digastric muscle.